4 Summer Allergy Relief Tips

 After you have been exposed

 Dr. Hansa Bhargava recommends changing clothes and showering after you have been exposed to allergens.
-For example, ragweed pollen can attach to your clothes, hair or skin while outdoors.
+For example, ragweed pollen can attach to your clothes, hair, or skin while outdoors.
 Coming inside might help but you are still potentially carrying the pollen with you.
 Getting out of those clothes and showering will remove the allergen from your skin and provide added relief.
 The sooner you do this, the quicker the relief will be.